Monarchs and Milkweed

 Summer is Milkweed Season

 Of the 22 milkweed species that occur in Florida, all but one are native.
-Our native milkweeds bloom mainly in spring or summer; however, in summer, only four of them are common and relatively easy to spot.
-Do you know which milkweeds to look for this summer?
+Our native milkweeds bloom mainly in spring or summer; however, in summer, only four of them are common.
+Do you know which milkweeds to look for?

 Review of Xerces Society’s Milkweed Guide

 The monarch’s population decline has caused great concern in the last few years.
-The Xerces Society’s insight into factors that influence monarch butterfly populations has pointed to many things we cannot control.
-However, the increased production and planting of the monarch food plants, milkweeds, is certainly an environmental movement that can be achieved on a large scale in the United States.
+The Xerces Society’s insight into factors that influence monarch butterfly populations has pointed to many things.

 Whorled milkweed